patorjk/JavaScript-Snake/README.md

 This is a DOM-based game of Snake that I wrote in JavaScript a few years back.

-Other than the full screen mode demonstrated in the code, it can also be initialized in div tags within a page.
+Other than the full screen mode demonstrated in the code, it can also be- initialized in div tags within a page.
 Example:

     var mySnakeBoard = new SNAKE.Board( {